ichaoX/ext-file/app/src/linux/README.txt

 ./install.sh
 ```

-This script will add a manifest file where the browser can find the native application.
+This script will add a manifest file where the browser can find this helper app.

 # Uninstallation